 Customers that want to keep their current phone number unchanged but want to switch phone service providers can do so via a number porting service.
 This way, when moving or “porting” to a new service or carrier, you do not need to change your phone number.

 The most common reason is that users want to switch their service but not lose their contacts.
 It can be a hassle having to change your number and update your contacts with your new number.
-Number porting makes the process easier.
+VoIP number porting makes the process easier.
 But why do users want to switch providers?

 - Bad phone service quality